fireship-io/fireship.io/hugo/content/lessons/code-this-not-that-python-edition/index.md

 ---
-title: "Code This ✅ Not That ❌ - Python Edition"
+title: "Code This, Not That - Python Edition"
 lastmod: 2022-02-20T15:31:36+01:00
 publishdate: 2022-02-20T15:31:36+01:00
 author: Alex Guja